djoshi7796/Solder-Quality-Detection/src/README.md

 ### Data path

-Cell 2 is used to initialize the data-path, results path and image extension type respectively.
-The data-path should be something like `home/foo/base-path/'.
+CELL 2 is used to initialize the data-path, results path and image extension type respectively.
+The data-path should be something like `home/foo/base-path/`.
 This paths contains all DATE/ folders, each with OK/ and NG/.
-It is also assumed that this path contains the csv with labels, and has the name *labels-full-384.csv*
+It is also assumed that this path contains the csv with labels, and has the name **labels-full-384.csv**

 ### Loading data